Display Bilingual:

 Grammar:

-➔ Uses the past perfect "I'd never been" (I had never been) to indicate an action completed before another point in the past.
+➔ The past perfect "I'd never been" indicates an action completed before another action in the past (getting turned around).
+It emphasizes the temporal sequence of events.

 • I let the hammer drop before he got To that 12 he was reaching for